 LONG TERM B&W GELATIN SILVER PRINTING PROJECT

-The Bronx Documentary Center is pleased to announce a series of B&W workshops given by Brian Young, a master printer of gelatin silver B&W photography.
-The workshop, which can be taken individually or together over an eight-month period, will culminate in an exhibition of student work at the BDC.
-Students are free to follow any number of workshops as they develop and refine the content of their work, producing finely executed gelatin silver prints.
-The number of prints each student can produce will be in proportion to the number of workshops in which they participate.
-Every enrolled student will have their work represented in the final exhibition, space permitting.
+The Bronx Documentary Center is pleased to announce the second in a series of six classes leading to a Salon Exhibition in June a series of B&W Fine Print workshops given by Brian Young, a Master Printer of Gelatin Silver B&W which over an eight month period would culminate in a Salon exhibition of students’ work at the BDC.
+Students are free to follow any number of workshops as they develop and refine the content of their work in finely executed gelatin silver prints.
+The number of prints from students (TBD) will be in proportion to their participation in the successive workshops but with every enrolled student having representation of their work in the Salon exhibition and with space permitting.

 About Your Instructor